This means that however someone gets paid, they still need to work out their equivalent hourly rate to see if they’re getting the minimum wage.

 - away from work on rest breaks, holidays, sick leave or maternity leave

-- at the workplace but not working during a time when workers are allowed to sleep (if you provide a place to sleep)
+- not working but at the workplace or available for work at or near the workplace during a time when workers are allowed to sleep (and you provide a place to sleep)

 A care worker has 2 appointments in the morning and doesn’t take any breaks.
-The worker must be paid the minimum wage for the time he spends at the appointments, plus the travel time.
+The worker must be paid at least the minimum wage for the time he spends at the appointments, plus the travel time between appointments.

-Example 2 A care worker has 2 appointments in the morning.
-After the second appointment he goes home to have a break before he goes to his afternoon appointment.
-The time spent travelling between the second appointment and his home doesn’t count towards the minimum wage.
+Example 2 A care worker has 2 appointments, one in the morning and one in the afternoon.
+After the first appointment he goes home to have a break before he goes to his afternoon appointment.
+The time spent travelling from the first appointment to his home and from his home to the second appointment doesn’t count towards the minimum wage.

 If the care worker didn’t go home but took a break on the way to his next appointment, he would be paid for any travel time but not for the break.

-Call the Pay and Work Rights Helpline for advice about the National Minimum Wage.^
+Call the Acas helpline for advice about the National Minimum Wage.